 Students must arrange for their host institution or program to send an official transcript directly to the Office of the Registrar at Mount Holyoke upon completion of their program.
 When credits are transferred to a student's Mount Holyoke record, the name of the host institution, the period during which the student studied there, and the total number of credits awarded are documented.
 The registrar will assign a specific number of credits to each course for purposes of a student’s degree audit, but only the total number of credits for each semester will appear on her Mount Holyoke transcript.
 The grades for these courses are not recorded on the transcript.

 Mount Holyoke may not release copies of transcripts sent by other institutions, either to a student or to anyone else.
 The transcripts sent to Mount Holyoke are held for a limited period of time and then destroyed.
 Students who have studied at another institution will always want to request two transcripts, one from Mount Holyoke and one from the host institution, to have a complete official transcript.
 Students who study abroad are advised to have an official transcript issued to them personally, and may want to obtain extra official copies to keep on hand for future use.

 Ordinarily, students are granted a non-academic leave of absence for up to two semesters.
 Students who wish to extend their leave or return to Mount Holyoke early must submit a written request to the Office of Academic Deans.

 If you enter another institution as a transfer student, you must withdraw from Mount Holyoke; should you decide to return, you must apply for readmission.
-If you are thinking about transferring, you should meet with your Class Dean or Class Advisor to discuss this decision.
+If you are thinking about transferring, you should meet with your Class Dean to discuss this decision.
 Should you decide not to return to the college, you must complete the necessary withdrawal procedures.